mirko06854/ReservationSystemMirko/README.md

 You can clean all reservations at once by using the "Clean All Reservations" button.
 This action clears all reservations from the app.

+### Calendar:

+To open the calendar, just press the button "Select Day", and you can select the day to add reservations.
+The day selected will become green and after one second the calendar will be closed.
+I choose to put a colour when the button is pressed to show the ResturantManager the day pressed.

 ---

 ## Structure: